-Single-Family Detached Residential and Middle Housing
+3. Single-Family Detached Residential

-One accessway per property is allowed for single-family detached residential uses and middle housing developments up to four units.
+One accessway per property is allowed for single-family detached residential uses.

-- a.
+a.
 For lots with more than one street frontage on a local street and/or neighborhood route, one additional accessway may be granted.
-Under such circumstances, a street frontage shall have no more than one driveway approach. - b.
-For lots with one street frontage on a local street and/or neighborhood route, one additional accessway may be granted where the driveway approaches can be spaced fifty (50) feet apart, upon review and approval by the Engineering Director City Engineer.
+Under such circumstances, a street frontage shall have no more than one driveway approach.

+b.
+For lots with one street frontage on a local street and/or neighborhood route, one additional accessway may be granted where the driveway approaches can be spaced fifty (50) feet apart, upon review and approval by the Engineering Director-City Engineer.
 The spacing is measured between the nearest edges of the driveway aprons.
-Where the fifty (50) foot spacing cannot be met, an additional accessway shall not be granted. - c.
+Where the fifty (50) foot spacing cannot be met, an additional accessway shall not be granted.

+- c.
 No additional accessways shall be granted on collector and arterial streets. - 4.
-All Uses Other than Single-Family Detached Residential and Middle Housing The number of accessways for uses other than single-family detached residential and middle housing developments up to four units is subject to the following provisions: - a.
-Access onto arterial and collector streets is subject to the access spacing requirements of Subsection 12.16.040.B; - b.
+All Uses Other than Single-Family Detached Residential a.
+Access onto arterial and collector streets is subject to the access spacing requirements of Subsection 12.16.040.B;

+The number of accessways for uses other than single-family detached residential is subject to the following provisions:

+b.
 One accessway is allowed on local streets and neighborhood routes.
-One additional accessway is allowed per frontage where the driveway approaches, including adjacent property accessways, can be spaced one hundred fifty (150) feet apart.
+One additional accessway is allowed per frontage where the driveway approaches, including adjacent property accessways, can be spaced one hundred fifty (150)

+feet apart.
 The spacing is measured between the nearest edges of the driveway aprons.

-E. Accessway Design

-1. Design Guidelines
+- E. Accessway Design - 1.
+Design Guidelines